-of enough synthetic methane to meet all of PGW In addition to these elegant synergies between the existing demand extremely challenging.
+Secondly, reducing gas demand through electrification would have a direct impact on the feasibility of meeting remaining gas demand with synthetic methane.
+As demonstrated in the earlier calculations, the land, water, and electricity demands of synthetic methane production are considerable.
+The land requirements alone may run up against regional limits, making the production of enough synthetic methane to meet all of PGW existing demand extremely challenging.
 If PGW's gas demand can be reduced such that synthetic methane production can be comfortably accommodated by regional resources limitations, this will remove the need for any long-distance transportation of hydrogen, carbon dioxide, or methane gas from the point of production to the point of injection into the PGW pipeline network.
 Such transportation would sacrifice much of the thermal recycling potential of having all industrial processes taking place at a central or district facility.